Updated on: 11/13/2019

 DSHS acknowledged Grant’s history of sexually abusing Crystal in a termination letter it sent to him in 2004.
 Grant was fired, charged with sexual assault and entered a misdemeanor plea deal as a result of the charges.
 He is now a registered sex offender.

 The $3 million settlement will be used to provide Crystal with further rehabilitation and treatment for the traumatic experience she endured while in the care of the state.
-Crystal’s attorney contends that DSHS’s efforts to fight the lawsuit cost the state $250,000 in taxpayer money.
+Crystal’s personal injury attorney contends that DSHS’s efforts to fight the lawsuit cost the state $250,000 in taxpayer money.

 Click here to read the original story on Q13 FOX.